 Take control of your debt now and invest in a more secure, more enjoyable retirement future.
 Start now, stick with the plan, and look forward to that first day of retirement when you can confidently enter retirement debt-free.

-Remember, it is never too late to begin to manage debt.
-Be retirement a long way off or just beyond the horizon, the earlier you start taking action, the better you will be once those retirement years arrive.
+Remember, it is never too late to begin managing debt.
+Whether retirement is a long way off or just beyond the horizon, the earlier you start taking action, the better you will be once those retirement years arrive.